mraza1312/Notification/README.md

-# Pop Notification with React
+# Pop-up Notification with React

 ## A basic implementation of 2 type notification system